-In addition to the commitments in connection with the Company's financings, the Company has:

-- a three-year rent agreement for its corporate office in Lima, Peru, with a monthly payment of \$3,574 and termination date on July 31, 2021, and - a five-year rent agreement for its corporate office in Vancouver, Canada with a monthly payment of CAD\$3,768 and termination date on July 31, 2023.
+In addition to the commitments in connection with the Company's financings, the Company has a five-year rent agreement for its corporate office in Vancouver, Canada with a monthly payment of CAD\$3,824 and termination date on July 31, 2023.

-As at April 30, 2021, the Company had a commitment to sell approximately 287 ounces of gold doré to third parties, which was settled subsequent to April 30, 2021 through the delivery of gold.
-At April 30, 2021 the Company received advances \$0.5 million in relation to this commitment and have been included as current deferred revenues in the consolidated statement of financial position.
+As at July 31, 2021, the Company had a commitment to sell approximately 534 ounces of gold doré (April 30, 2021 - 287 ounces of gold doré) to third parties, which was settled subsequent to July 31, 2021 through the delivery of gold.
+At July 31, 2021 the Company received advances of \$0.8 million (April 30, 2021 - \$0.5 million) in relation to this commitment and have been included as current deferred revenues in the condensed interim consolidated statement of financial position.

-A summary of liabilities and future operating commitments at April 30, 2021 are as follows:
+A summary of liabilities and future operating commitments at July 31, 2021 are as follows: